 Phase 2: Face-to-face Workshop

-The workshop for 20 participants from the MENA region was held in Amman, Jordan, from Feb 19-23, 2018.
 The overall aim of the workshop was to consolidate and leverage the learning from the online phase of the programme and use it as a basis for deepening reflection and skills acquisition in the field of peacebuilding, intercultural dialogue and conflict transformation.